Mystifine/SoulStore/docs/getting-started.md

 ```

 ### Creating a PlayerDataService
 Create a service that handles player data.
-This service will be responsible for creating and managing souls.
+This service will be responsible for creating, replicating and managing souls.
 ```lua
 local ServerScriptService = game.ServerScriptService;
 local Players = game.Players;